 Stage II: The Step Forward

-- Identify the topic & define a clear outcome
+a.
+Identify the topic & define a clear outcome

 Now that you have your client’s attention, move on to the next step of employing your tried and tested business coaching techniques that you know will deliver effective results.
 Keep in mind that the very intent of structuring a business coaching session is to deliver positive outcomes to both your client and their business.

 So, while you need to let the session progress naturally, make sure to identify a specific objective and a well-defined positive outcome right at the beginning of the business coaching session so that the meeting is focused on that objective only and doesn’t deviate from the issue that needs to be addressed.

 For example, if your client is the CFO of a company and their specific challenge is to try and improve their profit margins in the next financial quarter, focus on that set goal and encourage your client and their team to brainstorm on what measures need to be taken to achieve that result.

 A business coaching session is bound by time constraints.
 Both the coach and client are presumably busy, so the responsibility to make the most of that session lies with both the coach and the coachee.
 That said, as a business coach you need to arrive well prepared with a structured plan that focuses on the core objective.
 The client can pitch in by preparing a list of areas that need improvement.

 By having a clearly defined plan that sets the direction of the business coaching session, you are maximizing the use of the limited available time, effectively.
 Of course, there might be instances where unplanned topics do crop up during a discussion, but keep your eyes on the ultimate goal and you will end with a largely productive session.

 As a business coach your main role is to be a guide and supportive partner to your client.
 Your task is to provide them the tools that they require to identify their problem areas, work out a solution and achieve the results that they desire.